ali1234/rpi-ramdisk/README.md

 ### TFTP Boot

 Copy `bootcode.bin` to the fat partition on your SD card.
-Generate a dnsmasq configuration with the correct paths:
+Scons generates a `dnsmasq.conf` with the correct paths, so now just run dnsmasq:

-    make dnsmasq.conf

-Now run dnsmasq:

     sudo dnsmasq -C dnsmasq.conf